FACET Grants

 Funding Requirements

-The requested funding should be appropriate to deliver the project and must meet the 50% co-investment requirement, with at least 50% of this provided in cash, 25% of total.
+The requested funding should be appropriate to deliver the project and must meet the 50% co-investment requirement, 25% of total budget to be provided in cash.

 Two Stage Assessment